-Password Type Description System Passwords BMC Web console admin password Password for the BMC Web consoleadmin user account.
-You need to set a password for the BMC Web console to support the software installation and troubleshooting, but you can also use the BMC Web console to remotely monitor and administer the system as summarized in as .
-The password, which is case-sensitive, must be a string of 8 to 16 alphanumeric characters and must start with an alphabetical character.
-The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), \ (backslash), . (period), (asterisk).
+Password Type Description System Password s BMC Web console admin password Password for the BMC Web consoleadmin user account.
+You need to set a password for the BMC Web console to support the software installation and troubleshooting, but you can also use the BMC Web console to remotely monitor and administer the system as summarized in "Configuring the BMCs for Remote System Management" on page 197.
+The password, which is case-sensitive, must be a string of 8 to 16 alphanumeric characters (with an exception for the default password of admin) and must start with an alphabetical character.
+Only the following special characters are allowed: - (hyphen), (underscore), @ (atsign), % (percent sign), \ (backslash), . (period), (asterisk).
 Management zenadmin password Password for the zenadmin user account of the ztC Endurance Standby operating system (OS).
-You log in to the Standby OS to install the system software, as described in "Performing a Full System Software

-Password Type Description Installation" on page 168.
+Password Type Description You log in to the Standby OS to install the system software as described in "Performing a Full System Software Installation" on page 176.
 Specifying a new password for the zenadmin account during the software installation replaces the default password (zenadmin).
-The password, which is case-sensitive, must be a selection of the same as the username.
-The following special characters are allowed: - (hyphen), (underscore) sign), % (percent sign), & (ampersand), # (pound sign), (period), \$ (dollar sign), (asterisk), (exclamation point).
-Windows Admin- istrator password Password for the Administrator account of the Windows host.
-The password, which is case-sensitive, must be a string of 8 to 24 alphanumeric characters and must contain both upper- and lowercase alphabetical characters and a numeric character.
+The password, which is case-sensitive, must be a string of 6 to 20 alphanumeric characters.
 It cannot be the same as the username.
-The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), \ (backslash), \ (period), \$ (dollar sign), (asterisk).
+The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), \ (backslash), . (period), \$ (dollar sign), (asterisk), ! (exclamation point).
+Password for the Administrator account of the Windows host.
+Windows Admin- istrator password The password, which is case-sensitive, must be a string of 8 to 24 alphanumeric characters and must contain a lowercase alphabetical character, a numeric character, and a special character.
+It cannot be the same as the username.
+The following special characters are allowed: - (hyphen), (underscore), @ (at-sign), % (percent sign), & (ampersand), # (pound sign), \ (backslash), \ . (period), \$ (dollar sign), (asterisk), ! (exclamation point).
+Note: Although the dollar-sign character is allowed, you cannot specify two dollar signs next to each other (for instance, Pa\$\$word1).